 ||Welcome to Space In Miniature|

-The Space Modelers t-shirts were very popular and are nearly gone.
-See this page for details on the remaining stock.
+There are a couple of Space Modelers t-shirts left, I think I have a Medium and a XXL.
+See this page for details on the remaining stock

 Space Books for Sale

 I am in the process of thinning my collection of space-related books.
 I am getting rid of anything that is not directly modeling related.
 I have a lot of stuff on space history, and I once thought I'd write something on a space enthusiast's view of all of the exploration programs that never got off the drawing board.
 But that'll never happen.
 And I need room on my shelves.
 See this page for details.

 I am an engineer in the aerospace industry, and my hobby interests are centered around building scale models of real spacecraft.
 This quickly gets into the history of space, as there are few space kits out there and much research is required to come up with the plans and data needed to scratchbuild accurate spacecraft models.
 This activity led me to publish the results of some of my research in the form of 40-page monographs (magazines or booklets, I guess) on how to build accurate models of real spacecraft.
 I also have this internet site to augment those paper publications.

 The book series is called Space in Miniature (SIM).
 Click here for more info or use the links at left.